erreubequis/meta-id/BOARDS.md

 Serial flashing
 ---------------

-Once you have a version of esp-link flashed to your module or if you received a pre-flashed module from me you should not need this section.
+Once you have a version of meta-id flashed to your module or if you received a pre-flashed module from me you should not need this section.
 But sometimes things fail badly and your module is "brocked", this is how you receover.